PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 ## Time synchronization

-The timestamps in scan data are read from a independent clock in the sensor.
+The timestamps in scan data are read from a clock in the sensor, independent of ROS time.
+For output of scan data as ROS topics, the timestamps need to be converted into ROS timestamps.

-In `feature/timesync` branch, four methods are implemented for conversion of sensor timestamps into ROS timestamps.
-Further methods (e.g. with extra hardware in place or support of a separate time server) may be added later.
+The information required for this conversion can be gathered from different sources, described in the following sections.
 Used regularly, their results can be fed into a common algorithm to compute and update sensor time versus ROS time offset and linearity error.
-With this information, all sensor timestamps can be converted into ROS timestamps.

 ### Scan data packet evaluation time